ssube/koalaesce/README.md

 The gulpfile included with `koalaesce` builds modules for AMD, CommonJS, and UMD loaders, so `koalaesce` should be compatible with most module systems and is usable from the browser as well as node/io tools.

 Two primary methods are exposed from this class: `get` and `getDefault`.
+For users preferring exceptions over null,

 ### `get`
 `koalaesce.get` works down through a chain, returning the last link (if it can be found).
-It throws if a link is missing or a null link is encountered before the end of the chain.
+If a link is missing or a null link is encountered before the end of the chain, it will return null.
 For example:

     let obj = {foo: {bar: 3}};
     koalaesce.get(obj, "foo", "bar") === 3;

     let obj = {foo: null};
-    try {
-      koalaesce.get(obj, "foo", "bar");
-    } catch (e) {
-      // Throws since foo is null, but we still need bar }
+    koalaesce.get(obj, "foo", "bar") === null; // null since foo is null, but we still need bar

     let obj = {foo: {baz: 3}};
-    try {
-      koalaesce.get(obj, "foo", "bar");
-    } catch (e) {
-      // Throws since foo does not have a bar, only baz }
+    koalaesce.get(obj, "foo", "bar") === null; // null since foo does not have a bar, only baz

 To invoke a function encountered along the chain, the function name (and any arguments) should be provided as an
 array: